muhammad-bats/Well-Being-Voice-Assistant/README.md

 The GPT-2 model is further fine-tuned on `CounselChat` a public dataset specialized for well-being and mental health.

-*CounselChat* stores questions related to mental health and well-being and answers to these questions which licensed professional therapists provided
+`CounselChat` stores questions related to mental health and well-being and answers to these questions which licensed professional therapists provided

+The `fine_tuning_bats.py` file was used for the fine-tuning process

 hence ensuring professional-level responses from the model.